Tourmaline: Nedforum (conclusion)

 Some hundreds of shoppers watched, buoyed to patriotic mood by the knowledge that everyone, everywhere, did the same, their heartbeats rising for a sight of Jocelyn.
 They watched him drawn from the car’s back seat, dressed in a suit and tie, still fat.
 Still, even for a fat man, notably broad of beam (no one, at this moment, laughing), and difficult on pronating ankles for his guards to haul upright…

 But at length he was marched to the stairs and turned for the cameras.

 A woman began to make noises, insufferable keenings that resolved to sobs.
-Others were saying shut up, not comforting her.
-The screens switched off; the room felt dark.
-Anton blinked, labeling her a traitor, though she might be anyone…
+Others were saying shut up, none comforting her.
+The screens switched off, the room seeming pitch.
+Anton blinked, and labeled her a traitor, although she might be a Jocelyn victim…

 “Sulya, they have another announcement.”

 “Shht!”
 His workmate poked his arm.
 “Don’t I have a screen of my own?”

 “What are you twitching at, Anton?
 Settle down.
 I am seeing everything that you are seeing.”

 Her last words were slow and emphatic.

 He singsonged to her.
 “Love, love, love.
 Or…didn’t you love him?
 Or do you still?”